 Any operation performed on your personal data, such as collection, recording, organisation, structuring, storage, adaption or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or making available otherwise, alignment or combination, restriction, erasure or destruction (Article 4(2) GDPR).

-Prior to processing sensitive data, we ask for your explicit consent.
-The information is processed on the basis of Article 9(2) GDPR.
+Before processing sensitive data, we ask for your explicit consent.
+The information is processed based on Article 9(2) GDPR.

 I. Information requests filed at the European Consumer Centres Germany/ France

 If you submit an information request to the European Consumer Centres Germany or France, your data will also be stored (mostly anonymized) in a data processing tool (IT-Tool) of the European Commission: the ‘ECC-Net 2’.

 The European Commission provides us with this tool.